 The IRC at a Glance

-IRC teams provide health care, infrastructure, learning and economic support to people in 40 countries, with special programs designed for women and children.
-Every year, the IRC resettles thousands of refugees in 22 U.S. cities.
+IRC teams provide health care, infrastructure, learning and economic support to people in more than 40 countries, with special programs designed for women and children.
+We resettle thousands of refugees each year in 26 U.S. cities.

 Discover the places where we work >